MahdadGhasemian/octopus/README.md

 ## Did you know?

-An octopus has three hearts!
+An **octopus** has three hearts!
 One heart circulates blood around the body, while the other two pump it past the gills, to pick up oxygen.

 ## About

-Scalable Microservices Template with NestJS, Kafka, PostgreSQL and Redis (Docker and K8S)
+**Octopus** is a scalable microservices template built with NestJS, RabbitMQ, PostgreSQL, and Redis.
+It provides an efficient and developer-friendly foundation for building distributed systems, supporting both Docker and Kubernetes deployments.

+## Key Changes:

+1- Kafka → RabbitMQ Migration:

+- The description now mentions RabbitMQ instead of Kafka.
+- To make it easier to develop.

 ## Getting Started